onnx/onnx/docs/IR.md

 Name|Type|Description
 |---|---|---|
-name|String|The name of the attribute.
-Must be unique among attributes, inputs, and outputs for any given operator and node. doc_string|String|A human-readable documentation for this value.
+name|string|The name of the attribute.
+Must be unique among attributes, inputs, and outputs for any given operator and node. doc_string|string|A human-readable documentation for this value.
 Markdown is allowed. type|AttributeType|The type of the attribute, determining which of the remaining fields is used to hold the value of the attribute. f|float|A floating-point value. i|int64|An integer value